rsonger/software-engineering-lab/_posts/2024-05-15-geometric_transformations.md

 - **[Translation](#translation)**: changing the coordinate position of the object.
 - **[Projection](#projection)**: changing the 3D object into a 2D image for display.

 We will first describe formulas for calculating the matrices of each type of transformation.
-Then, we will look at the differences between *global transformations* (changes made relative to world coordinates) and *[local transformations](#local-transformations)* (changes made relative to object coordinates).
+Then we will look at the differences between *global transformations* (changes made relative to the world coordinates) and *[local transformations](#local-transformations)* (changes made relative to object coordinates).

 # Scaling

-A scaling transformation is calculated by simply multiplying each component by a scalar (constant value).
-In 2D,
+A scaling transformation is calculated by simply multiplying each component by a scalar value.
+In 2D, the calculation looks like this:
 $$F\left(\begin{bmatrix}
     x \\
     y